freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/least-common-multiple.english.md

 ## Instructions
 <section id='instructions'>

-Compute the least common multiple of an array of intergers.
+Compute the least common multiple of an array of integers.
 Given  <i>m</i>  and  <i>n</i>,  the least common multiple is the smallest positive integer that has both  <i>m</i>  and  <i>n</i>  as factors.
 </section>